What Are the Differences Between Personal and Business Credit?

 There are three main reporting agencies in the consumer world.
 They are Equifax, Experian, and Trans Union.
 In the business world Equifax and Experian are still players.
 But it’s Dun & Bradstreet which is the major player.

-In the consumer world the three reporting agencies possess a similar amount of consumer records.
+In the consumer world the three reporting agencies have a similar amount of consumer records.
 This has to do in large part with them splitting up the smaller reporting agencies between them over many decades.

 These multiple factors make it hard for an individual to really have a lot of control over their credit score.

-with a very good credit score.
+But in the business world, scores are mainly coming from only one factor.
+It’s how the business pays its bills.
+If the business pays its bills on time, a very good credit score is its reward.
 This makes it much easier and faster for a business to build credit than it takes a consumer to do.

-With consumer credit, the consumer is liable for the debt.
+Plus, with consumer credit, the consumer is liable for the debt.
 With business credit the business itself is liable for the debt, not the business owner.